-Subsections 68 C.(4) and (5) preserve the existing costs and disbursements procedure from ORS 20.210 through 20.230.
-The specific claim for attorney fees is included in the bill of disbursements.
-The Council increased the time for objection to the bill of disbursements from five days after expiration of the time to file the bill of disbursements to 15 days after service of a bill of disbursements.
+The Council increased the time for objection to the bill of disbursements from five days after expiration of the time to file the bill of disbursements to 15 days after service of the statement of costs, disbursements, and attorney fees.
 The last sentence of 68 C.(4)(c) requiring an opportunity to present evidence on affidavits was added.
 The provision for stay of enforcement upon objection in 68 C.(5) is new.